Product systems · Design leadership · Human-controlled AI · Tokyo

 Selected work

-Each case has a different job: trust and delegation, product synthesis, or decision-load reduction.
+Trust and delegation, product synthesis, and decision-load reduction.

 Indeed / system evidence